entao1128/entao1128.github.io/aboutme.md

 subtitle: Ph.D. candidate at University of Pennsylvania
 ---

 My name is Entao Yang and I am a Ph.D. candidate at Penn Institute for Computational Science (PICS), University of Pennsylvania.
-My research mainly focuses on using MD simulation and mahcine learning technique to probe and study hidden physics in amorphous materials.
+My research mainly focuses on using MD simulation and machine learning techniques to probe and study hidden physics in amorphous materials.
 I have developed/co-developed three physical models and one machine learning algorithm during my graduate study.

 - Dynamical Decomposition Model in Polymer Nanocomposites
 - Structure-dependent Eyring Model (StEM)